quantifiedcode/python-anti-patterns/docs/correctness/parameter_passed_as_both_positional_and_keyword_argument.rst

 Summary
 -------

 A positional and keyword parameter have the same name.
-Make the names unique in the function defintion or else Python will raise a ``TypeError`` and the module will not execute.
+Make the names unique in the function definition or else Python will raise a ``TypeError`` and the module will not execute.

 Description
 -----------